 Q. Are books eligible?

-No, books, book chapters and e-books are not eligible.
+No, books, book chapters, book excerpts and e-books are not eligible.

 Q. Are stories written by public information officers or freelancers for university-funded research magazines or Web sites eligible for the awards?

 A. No. The Managing Committee has determined that such publications are not eligible for the awards.

 Q. What about pieces for foundation-sponsored publications?

 A. The Managing Committee generally has disallowed such entries, particularly in cases where editorial independence is in question (if, say, an officer of the foundation serves as editorial director of the publication).

 A. Some podcasts are eligible for consideration within the Audio category.
 They must be science-news-only podcasts aimed at a general audience and prepared by reporters.
 Institutional podcasts from university news or research offices, or podcasts featuring news as well as other types of segments are not eligible.

 A. Yes, in the “Online” category.
 The judges will determine whether a blog entry meets the standards of professional journalism and is accessible to a general audience.

 Q. Are there any exceptions to the exclusion of articles exclusively concerning health or medical treatment?

 A. To be considered, medical or health writing must have a strong science component to it.
 It must be more than a look at how someone is coping with multiple sclerosis, for example, and whether the latest drug shows promise.
 The piece must deal in a substantial way with the science behind the drug discovery and the biological mechanisms being explored by researchers.